KMK-HEOR/KMK-HEOR.github.io/docs/basic.md

 ### KMK Company Event
 - All KMK employees are required to attend all company events, when estimating timeline, please take company event into consideration
-- Exception: urgent request, heavy workload...
+- Exception: urgent request, heavy workload, etc
 - Please notify your team lead if you are not attending company event with a solid reason for all cares